- Hardiness Zone: 3-11 Annual

 Height: 12–24 inches

-Growth Habit: Upright and bushy
+Growth Habit: Upright and airy with delicate, lacy leaves

-Leaf Type: Flat, feathery, bright green
+Leaf Type: Flat, deeply lobed green leaves

 Hardiness: Cool-season annual